Mazzanti Evantra: Engine

 The engine is a naturally aspirated, 7.0-liter aluminum Chevrolet LS7 V8 engine that produces 701 PS at 6,600 rpm and a maximum torque of 848 Nm at 4,500 rpm.
 But during prototyping and testing, Mazzanti engineers were able to extract a further 50 HP from the engine.
 For final production version, the engine produces 751 PS at 7,500 rpm, and a maximum torque of 860 Nm at 5,000 rpm.
 The engine has a compression ratio of 11: 1 and is equipped with dry-sump lubrication system, titanium valves and connecting rods.

 Performance

-The Evantra V8 is equipped with a 6-speed sequential gearbox and can reach a top speed exceeding 350 km/h with acceleation from 0–100 km/h (62 mph) taking about 3.2 seconds.
+The Evantra V8 is equipped with a 6-speed sequential gearbox and can reach a top speed exceeding 350 km/h with acceleration from 0–100 km/h (62 mph) taking about 3.2 seconds.
 The aerodynamic development was realised with the support of partners with significant background in F1 and Le Mans.
 The car is equipped with stock high performance tires 255/30 R20 front and 325/25 R20 rear, mounted on specific 20" OZ Racing wheels, and controlled by a Brembo braking system with carbon-ceramic 380 mm discs and 6-piston calipers at the front and 360 mm discs and 4-piston calipers at the rear.